Aetna considers home spirometry medically necessary for lung transplant recipients.

-Aetna considers home spirometry experimental and investigational because there is inadequate evidence that it will improve the care of asthmatics, lung transplant recipients, and persons with other chronic pulmonary disorders/diseases (e.g., emphysema).
+Aetna considers home spirometry experimental and investigational for all other indications (asthma and persons with other chronic pulmonary diseases/disorders (e.g., emphysema)) because there is inadequate evidence that it will improve the care of persons with these disorders.

 Notes: Home spirometry for monitoring lung function should not be confused with incentive spirometry.
 Use of an incentive spirometer may be medically necessary for preventing post-operative atelectasis.